 Established in 2015 by Donald M. Ephraim, JD ’55, the Ephraim Prize honors the most-deserving paper in law and economics or empirical legal analysis by a law school student.
-The prize is awarded on an annual basis, and starting in 2019, the winning essay will receive up to a cash prize of $10,000.
-The winning essay is also published in The University of Chicago Law Review Online.
+The prize is awarded on an annual basis, and starting in 2019, the winning essays will receive up to a cash prize of $10,000.
+The winning essays are also published in The University of Chicago Law Review Online.

-One winning essay will receive a cash prize of up to $10,000.
-The essay will be published in The University of Chicago Law Review Online.
+Up to $10,000 will be awarded annually for exemplary scholarship that apply the tools of law and economics.
+The essays will be published in The University of Chicago Law Review Online.

 Submissions must focus on law and economics or the application of economic ideas to issues of law.
 Essay may be either theoretical or empirical in nature.
 While the essays must focus on law and economics, the specific topics can vary, and we encourage submissions relating to all areas of the law.